Core MSL competencies – A training priority!

 One of the most important skills of the MSL is communication.
 To have an impact, MSLs need to be able to have meaningful conversations with HCPs, KOLs, patients, colleagues and other stakeholders, not only on the scientific properties of the medication, but also on present-day issues such as Value Based Health Care or the changes in care paths.
 Being social is not enough.
 The MSL needs to master specific communication techniques in order to be able to tailor their discussions, and they can only acquire and maintain these skills by training and practice.
 Traditionally, we have spent a lot of time and effort teaching our sales team on commercial communication techniques.
 Now, it is time we invest in skilling up MSLs in communication techniques specific to their function.

 The world of the pharmaceutical company is quite different from the academic world where the young MSL may come from.
-Understanding the needs of the company and the other stakeholders will greatly improve the impact of the performance of the MSL.
+Understanding the workings and needs of the company and the different internal stakeholders will greatly improve the impact of the performance of the MSL.
 They will move faster towards the common goals of the company if they understand why they are important, and it will be easier for them to work together with their colleagues if they understand their needs and speak the same language.

 There are many tactics that are very specific to the trade of the MSL.
 The organisation of Advisory Boards, Continuous Medical Education, Symposia, but also the setup and management of studies, are some examples.
 Each of these tactics have their best practices, their timelines, checklists, their do’s and their don’ts.
 To ensure optimal and efficient execution, don’t let them find out for themselves, but give them a solid background so they know which tactic to use when, how to plan them, how to budget, whom to involve, and how to complete the tactic the best way they can.